Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Coupled cluster results

 FP approaches \cite{burns:2014, marshall:2011} exploit the fact that the total energy of a post-Hartree-Fock method can be decomposed into the Hartree-Fock (HF) component and various correlation energy contributions calculated using basis sets of different sizes, taking advantage of the fact that the energy offset between methods is fairly consistent.
 The FP approach can then be coupled further with a CBS extrapolation,\cite{halkier:1999, helgaker:1997} so that the correlation energy component of the calculation can be obtained in smaller basis sets and extrapolated to the CBS limit.
 Explicitly correlated methods significantly improve basis set convergence by including geminal functions that rely on the inter-electronic distance into the wavefunction ansatz. \cite{adler:2007, knizia:2009} The (T) treatment does not contain any F12 terms\cite{patkowski:2013} and, therefore, the (T) energy must be scaled (see Section \ref{methods}) resulting in the CCSD(T*)-F12 method.
-Performance of CCSD(T*)-F12 with aVTZ and aVQZ basis sets is known to be comparable to CBS extrapolated canonical CCSD(T)/aV\{Q,5\}Z results for non-covalent interactions.\cite{sirianni:2017} Here, the CCSD(T*)-F12 result agrees with the frozen core (FC-CCSD(T)) results (Table \ref{acoh_numbers}), to which it can be most directly compared, determining that both the explicitly correlated method and CBS extrapolated results converge toward the CBS limit for the interaction energy of the AcOH dimer at the CCSD(T) level of theory.
-Additionally, we test the truncated heavy-atom only augmented\cite{marshall:2010} and density fitted\cite{weigend:2002, weigend:2002b} basis sets and all results are within error of one another, see Section S1 of the supplementary information.
+Performance of CCSD(T*)-F12 with aVTZ and aVQZ basis sets is known to be comparable to CBS extrapolated canonical CCSD(T)/aV\{Q,5\}Z results for non-covalent interactions.\cite{sirianni:2017} Here, the CCSD(T*)-F12 results agree with the CCSD(T) results (Table \ref{acoh_numbers}), to which it can be most directly compared, determining that both the explicitly correlated method and CBS extrapolated results converge toward the CBS limit for the interaction energy of the AcOH dimer and water-peptide system at the CCSD(T) level of theory.
+For the AcOH dimer, we additionally test the truncated heavy-atom only augmented\cite{marshall:2010} and density fitted\cite{weigend:2002, weigend:2002b} basis sets with minimal changes to the results, see Section S1 of the supplementary information.